Have a question (or lots of questions) about Orientation Week? Find the answers here!

 Pre-registering helps committees with their planning and will make the first morning of Orientation Week a little quicker and easier, but it is not mandatory.
 For more specific registration questions, contact the head of your week.

-Please note that Residence Orientation is a part of living in residence, and so no extra registration is necessary.
+Please note that University Orientation is a part of living in residence, and so no extra registration is necessary.
 If you are not living in residence and are participating in FYNIRS Orientation, you will need to register!
 Contact Logan Weaver or Hurray Weng, the Co-Chairs of FYNIRS Orientation, at email@example.com for more information!

 Absolutely!
 NEWTS (New Exchange Worldly Transfer Students, and Castle Students too!)
 Orientation is run specifically for undergraduate students new to Queen's who are not in their first year of university.